jphermans/networkcange/README.md

 # networkcange
-Change your network with powershell
+Change your network with powershell from private to public or viceversa!